-- Detention begins immediately after the completion of the regular school day.
-Students must report to Room 313. - Students must come prepared to work with books, paper, pens, and pencils. - Students will not be permitted to leave the detention hall without written permission. - There will be NO talking during this period. - An atmosphere conducive to study will be maintained. - Violations of these regulations will result in additional detention and/or suspension. - \circ $\;$ Students will be assigned to detention on the next detention day. - The student may be assigned a different day or time of detention with the permission of the principal or his designee. - If a student fails to attend the assigned detention, he/she will be given an additional detention. - Students are not permitted to leave school grounds after last period before detention begins.
+- Detention runs from 2:30 pm until 4:00 pm Monday through Thursday. - Detention begins immediately after the completion of the regular school day.
+Students must report to Room 206. - Students must come prepared to work with books, paper, pens, and pencils. - Students will not be permitted to leave the detention hall without permission. - There will be NO talking during this period. - An atmosphere conducive to study will be maintained. - Violations of these regulations will result in additional detention and/or suspension. - Students will be assigned to detention on the next detention day. - The student may be assigned a different day or time of detention with the permission of the principal or dean of students. - If a student fails to attend the assigned detention, he/she will be given an additional detention. - Students are not permitted to leave school grounds after last period before detention begins.
 This will be considered truancy. - Students who are assigned ISS may be assigned to serve a detention on the same day as their ISS.
 The detention will last until 4:00 pm.